 Dr. Edward William Dolch coined the term "sight words" in his 1948 book, Problems in Reading, which has since become a classic text for literacy teachers.

 Dr. Dolch used a variety of common children’s books and created a list of 220 words that children must learn by sight during grades K-3.
-Since the original list was created, the site words have been divided into lists for each grade level.
+Since the original list was created, the sight words have been divided into lists for each grade level.

-Sight word games incorporate many techniques including flash cards, verbal cues and manipulatives.
-By using various techniques, educators reach children through the three major learning styles:
+Sight word games incorporate many techniques including flashcards, verbal cues, and manipulatives.
+By using various techniques, educators reach children through the three major learning styles.